 If your insurance allows it, you could have custom orthotics made at a podiatrist.
 Or, you can buy a pair on Amazon (which is what I do now).
 It helps any shoe give you more support and fit better.
 Super handy.
 Also, I found that wearing shoes with a higher heel helped that fascia not stretch as much.
 High heels actually helped mine (although some find it makes it worse).

 Some people find that ice packs help their heel pain.
 I kept a frozen water bottle that I would roll under my arches to help out.
+For generalized food pain many people find that cool water helps.

-Common Foot Problems in Pregnancy
+Other Common Foot Complaints in Pregnancy

 Heel spurs are caused when a little growth comes off the heel bone and can rub against shoes etc. Most often, women notice these as their feet are swollen and favorite shoes just aren’t fitting as well PLUS a small heel spur.
 Pregnancy wouldn’t cause an increase in heel spurs as far as I know.